Staninna/Staninna/README.md

 ## I'm a Student, Boyfriend, Developer and Idiot!!

-- 🛠️ I'm working on different things but mostly on diffrent things at the moment
+- 🛠️ I'm working on different things but mostly on different things at the moment
 - 📚 I'm also just a dude trying to learn different stuff
 - 🥅 Goals: Having fun and learning things
 - ✔️ Fun Fact: My hair is currently blue